FabricMC/fabric-docs/develop/items/first-item.md

 There are alternatives, such as `item/handheld` which is used for items that are "held" in the player's hand, such as tools.

-### Creating the Item Model Description {#creating-the-item-model-description}
+### Creating the Client Item {#creating-the-client-item}

-Minecraft doesn't automatically know where your items' model files can be found, we need to provide an item model description.
+Minecraft doesn't automatically know where your items' model files can be found, we need to provide an client item.

-Create the item description JSON in the `assets/example-mod/items`, with the same file name as the identifier of the item: `suspicious_substance.json`.
+Create the client item JSON in the `assets/example-mod/items`, with the same file name as the identifier of the item: `suspicious_substance.json`.

 @[code](@/reference/latest/src/main/generated/assets/example-mod/items/suspicious_substance.json)

-#### Breaking Down the Item Model Description JSON {#breaking-down-the-item-model-description-json}
+#### Breaking Down the Client Item JSON {#breaking-down-the-client-item-json}

 - `model`: This is the property that contains the reference to our model.
   - `type`: This is the type of our model.
 For most items, this should be `minecraft:model`